SkygearIO/features/features/430-passwordless/design.md

         - Generated when the first secondary authenticator is setup for the user, according to configuration.
 - Some authenticators require activation when setting up:
+    - OTP:
-    - Time-based OTP: TOTP parameters are generated and given to client, and a valid TOTP must be entered to activate it.
+        - Time-based: TOTP parameters are generated and given to client, and a valid TOTP must be entered to activate it.
-    - OOB OTP: A OTP is sent to the OOB channel, and the received OTP must be entered to activate it.
+        - Out-of-band: A OTP is sent to the OOB channel, and the received OTP must be entered to activate it.
     - WebAuthn: TBD.
 - Developer can configure multiple authenticators:
     - At least one primary authenticators must be configured, and secondary